drexlerd/Tyr/README.md

 ## 4.1 Lifted Planning

 We obtain a lifted task by parsing the PDDL.
-We can then iteratively expand the search space, starting from the initial node (or some arbitrary instantiated node), by computing their successor nodes each labeled with their ground action the generates it.
+We can then iteratively expand the search space, starting from the initial node (or some arbitrary instantiated node), by computing their successor nodes each labeled with their ground action that generates it.

 ```cpp
 #include <tyr/tyr.hpp>